Low-dimensional adaptation of diffusion models: Convergence in total variation: Introduction

 \subsection{This paper}

-\paragraph{An overview of our contributions.} In this paper, we develop a new suite of total-variation-based convergence guarantees for the DDIM and DDPM samplers, aimed at uncovering how they leverage low-dimensional structure to accelerate sampling.
-More concretely, consider a general definition of intrinsic dimension for the target distribution $\pdata$, such that the intrinsic dimension is $k$ if the logarithm of the covering number of the support of $\pdata$ is on the order of $k$ (up to some log factor).
-With this type of intrinsic dimension in mind, we prove in Theorems~\ref{thm:ddim_tv_conv}-\ref{thm:ddpm_tv_conv} that both DDPM and DDIM take no more than the order of
+{\bf An overview of our contributions.} In this paper, we develop a new suite of total-variation-based theoretical guarantees for the DDIM and DDPM samplers to uncover how they leverage low-dimensional structure to accelerate sampling.
+Concretely, consider a general definition of intrinsic dimension for the target distribution $\pdata$, such that the intrinsic dimension is $k$ if the logarithm of the covering number of the support of $\pdata$ is on the order of $k$ (up to some log factor).
+Under this notion, we first prove in Theorem~\ref{thm:true-score-convergence} that, with exact score functions, both DDPM and DDIM require at most the order of

+to generate a sample that is $\varepsilon$-close in TV distance to the target distribution.
+This result applies to a broad class of target distributions without requiring restrictive assumptions such as smoothness or log-concavity.
+For those applications where $k\ll d$ --- a situation that is prevalent in many modern-day applications --- our theory underscores the striking capability of diffusion models to automatically exploit the favorable intrinsic structure of $\pdata$ without explicitly modeling the low-dimensional structure or altering the algorithms.

+Next, we extend these guarantees to the more realistic setting in which the score functions are learned from data rather than known exactly.
+Theorems~\ref{thm:ddim_tv_conv}, \ref{thm:vanilla_ddpm} and \ref{thm:ddpm_tv_conv} show that, under suitable score estimation assumptions, the convergence performance of both DDIM and DDPM degrade gracefully as the score estimation accuracy worsens.
+We further establish that these score estimation assumptions are achievable by kernel-based score estimators, deriving finite-sample guarantees that automatically adapt to the underlying low-dimensional structure of \(\pdata\) (see Theorems~\ref{thm:ddim-training-guarantee} and \ref{thm:ddpm-training-guarantee}).

+Furthermore, we illuminate the specific coefficient choices of the DDIM/DDPM samplers, by linking them with reverse-time differential equations with specific discretization to exploit low dimensionality.
+We also develop a lower bound for a single step of the discretized reverse process, which unravels the necessity and optimality of the coefficient designs proposed originally by \cite{ho2020denoising,song2020denoising}.